nickg/nvc/nvc.1.md

  * `--native`:
    Output actions to generate native code.

+ * `--posix`:
+   The generated makefile will work with any POSIX compliant make.
+Otherwise the output may use extensions specific to GNU make.

 ## SELECTING SIGNALS

 Every signal object in the design has a unique hierarchical path name.
 This is